There is an age-old debate surrounding the idea of washing fresh eggs, and there are really two ways of looking at it.

-Dry cleaning eggs is not advisable, but some people do believe that it is the safest way to go if you are trying to prevent bacteria from entering your egg.
-If your eggs are extremely dirty, consider passing on them if you do not want to wash them in water.
+Dry cleaning eggs is not advisable, but some people believe that it is the safest way to go if you are trying to prevent bacteria from entering your egg.
+If your eggs are filthy, consider passing on them if you do not want to wash them in water.

 The only time I might consider dry washing my eggs is if I will not be using them right away.
-I might try to remove some of the dirt from eggs.
-I plan to leave out for a bit before consuming.
-Even if I take that approach, I still wash the eggs prior to cooking them.
+I might try to remove some of the dirt from the eggs.
+I plan to leave it out for a bit before consuming it.
+Even if I take that approach, I still wash the eggs before cooking them.

-To clean your eggs without the use of water, use a sponge or towel to gently rub off all dirt and droppings from the egg.
-Never use the same cloth or sponge on other eggs, always discard it after use.
+To clean your eggs without water use, use a sponge or towel to rub off all dirt and droppings from the egg gently.
+Never use the same cloth or sponge on other eggs.
+Always discard it after use.

 Whether you are storing your eggs in the refrigerator or on your egg skelter, try to store eggs with the skinny side down to prevent the already-present air pocket from being broken by the yolk as it ages.
 A broken air pocket is another invitation for bacteria to enter the egg.